Random interlacements and amenability: Introduction

-In Proposition ~\ref{p.uthresbound} we join results from \cite{Tei09}, \cite{BLPS97} and \eqref{e:ergodic} to show that
+In Proposition~\ref{puthresbound} we join results from~\cite{Tei09,BLPS97} and (\ref{eergodic}) to show that

-We now give a brief overview of the proof of the main result \eqref{e:main} of this paper.
-We rely on the following domination result
+We now give a brief overview of the proof of the main result (\ref {emain}) of this paper.
+We rely on the following domination result:

-Given this coupling, the proof of \eqref{e:main} is reduced to a calculation on the heat-kernel of the branching random walk.
+Given this coupling, the proof of (\ref{emain}) is reduced to a calculation on the heat-kernel of the branching random walk.

-The domination stated in \eqref{e:domin} is given in two steps.
-First, in Proposition~\ref{p:domin} we give the domination of random interlacements by the `frog model' or `$A + B \to 2A$ model', studied in \cite{AMP02} and \cite{RS04}.
-Then Proposition~\ref{p:domin2} establishes the domination of the mentioned frog model by a specific branching random walk on $G$.
+The domination stated in (\ref{edomin}) is given in two steps.
+First, in Proposition~\ref{pdomin} we give the domination of random interlacements by the ``frog model'' or ``$A + B \to2A$ model,'' studied in~\cite{AMP02} and~\cite{RS04}.
+Then Proposition~\ref{pdomin2} establishes the domination of the mentioned frog model by a specific branching random walk on~$G$.

 We now discuss the resemblance between our main results and a conjecture in Bernoulli percolation.
 As we explained above, our results characterize the amenability of transitive graphs in terms of the existence of infinitely many infinite clusters in the interlacements set, for some parameter $u > 0$.
 Our investigation was partially inspired by a similar, still open question for Bernoulli percolation.
-More precisely, Benjamini and Schramm conjectured that a transitive graph is non-amenable if and only if, there is some $p \in [0,1]$ for which Bernoulli site percolation with parameter $p$ contains an infinite number of infinite clusters, see Conjecture~6 in \cite{Benjamini1996}.
-This conjecture has been resolved in some cases: Benjamini and Schramm \cite{BenSchr2001} solved it in the planar case and Pak and Smirnova-Nagnibeda \cite{PakSmirnova2000} established the non-uniqueness phase for certain classes of non-amenable Cayley graphs.
-Theorem 4 of \cite{Benjamini1996} gives a sufficient condition for having a non-uniqueness phase, and that theorem is the main inspiration for our result concerning disconnectedness of random interlacements.
-In \cite{USF2001}, Benjamini, Lyons, Peres and Schramm characterized the amenability property of Cayley graphs in terms of the connectedness of the intersection of the wired spanning forest and Bernoulli percolation.
+More precisely, Benjamini and Schramm conjectured that a transitive graph is nonamenable if and only if there is some $p \in[0,1]$ for which Bernoulli site percolation with parameter $p$ contains an infinite number of infinite clusters; see Conjecture 6 in \cite {Benjamini1996}.
+This conjecture has been resolved in some cases: Benjamini and Schramm~\cite{BenSchr2001} solved it in the planar case and Pak and Smirnova-Nagnibeda~\cite{PakSmirnova2000} established the nonuniqueness phase for certain classes of nonamenable Cayley graphs.
+Theorem 4 of~\cite{Benjamini1996} gives a sufficient condition for having a nonuniqueness phase, and that theorem is the main inspiration for our result concerning disconnectedness of random interlacements.
+In \cite{USF2001}, Benjamini et al. characterized the amenability property of Cayley graphs in terms of the connectedness of the union of the wired spanning forest and Bernoulli percolation.